Auri-Fex/Halcova/halcova/stories/02_bleed_story_v3.md

 "Because he died wanting to make things right," Vèirnav said.
 "And I think—I think you might be braver than he was.
 I think you might actually do something."

-Vìzrav picked up the ledger.
-Opened it.
-Traced her fingers across her father's handwriting—thirty years of evidence, thirty years of silent rebellion, thirty years of truth waiting to be spoken.
+Vìzrav picked up the letter again.
+Traced her fingers across her father's handwriting—thirty years of observation, thirty years of silent rebellion, thirty years of truth waiting to be spoken.

-"My father was a coward," she said.
-"He kept these records instead of acting on them.
+"My father was afraid," she said.
+"He kept these notes instead of acting on them.
 He documented corruption instead of stopping it.
-He died with the truth still locked in his desk."
+He died with the truth still locked away."

 "Yes."

-"I could be a coward too.
+"I could be afraid too.
 Easier, in many ways.
 Protect my daughter from knowing her pattern is a lie.
 Protect my husband's memory from scandal."
-She closed the ledger.
+She set down the letter.
 "But my father died wanting to make things right.
 And I've spent thirty-seven years wondering why he looked so tired, so burdened, so crushed by something he wouldn't name."

 "Now you know."

 "Now I know."
-She stood, the ledger cradled against her chest like something precious.
-"There's a girl in the Hand Quarter—a friend of my daughter's.
-She came to our house asking questions about patterns, about fraud.
-She knew something was wrong."

-Àrnnav.
-The shadow-girl from Fèinnav's Binding.
-Vèirnav remembered her from Cèresnav's fragmented observations—a constrained girl with Thorn-patterns, asking dangerous questions.

-"What will you tell her?"

-"The same thing you told me.
-The truth, and a choice."
-Vìzrav moved toward the door, then paused.
-"My father asked you to carry a message.
-You've carried it.
-But I have a question for you, binder."

-"Ask."

-"What do *you* want?
-Not for my father, not for me—for yourself.
-You've lost your oldest echo.
-You've gained secrets that could make you powerful or get you killed.
-What will you do with what you know?"

-Vèirnav thought about it.
-Twenty years of partnership, ended.
-A head full of fading memories—no, not fading, permanent, the fog in his eyes that would never clear.
-A life that would never be the same.

-"I want to honor him," he said finally.
-"Not by burning down the system or protecting it—by doing what he couldn't.
-Speaking truth to the people who need to hear it, and letting them decide what to do."

-"Even if it changes nothing?"

-"Even then.
-The choice matters more than the outcome.
-That's what he taught me, in the end."

-Vìzrav nodded slowly.

-"I think he would have liked that answer.
-And I think—" She opened the door.
-"I think he would have been proud to have you carry him."

-"Thank you."

-"Don't thank me.
-We're both just doing what he was too afraid to do."
-She gestured toward the hallway.
-"I'll have my servant show you out.
-And binder—"

-"Yes?"
+She straightened.
+"My daughter has already started this.
+She and the Hand Quarter girl—they're gathering information, making connections.
+This letter, combined with what Fèinnav already found—"

+"Would be enough."

+"Would be enough."
+Vìzrav moved toward the door.
+"I need to talk to my daughter.
+And you—" She paused.
 "The Wardens are at the gate."

 ---